A guide to choosing between the two treks

 Most of the EBC trek takes place within Sagarmatha National Park, one of the largest of Nepal’s dozen national parks.
 It’s a Natural World Heritage Site.
 Sagarmatha is also part of the Sacred Himalayan Landscape, a transnational protected space that’s home to some very important landscapes and wildlife.

-Within Sagarmatha National Park you’ll encounter two distinct climatic zones: the temperate zone of the lower Himalayas and the arid mountain zone of the higher Himalayas.
 In the temperate zone you can expect steep, tree-clad valleys, flowers and flowering bushes, gorges and cliff faces, and rushing rivers and waterfalls.
 When you venture into the higher, arid zone, you’re above the tree line and in the company of boulders, ice patches, barefaced rock and snow-covered mountains.

 The Khumbu Glacier

-The Khumbu Glacier is the world’s highest glacier.
-It has a large icefall known as the Khumbu Icefall on its west end.
+The Khumbu Glacier has a large icefall known as the Khumbu Icefall on its west end.
 EBC is situated at the foot of the Khumbu Glacier, and so is a very real goal post to work towards on the trek.

-Gokyo Lakes, a World Heritage Site, is a true highlight of our EBC trek.
-There are six main lakes, with Thonak Lake being the largest.
+Six main lakes make up the Gokyo Lakes, with Thonak Lake being the largest.
 The lakes are the world’s highest freshwater lake system.
-They are an otherworldly sight: pale blue water completely surrounded by barren slopes and snow-capped peaks.
+They're an otherworldly sight: pale blue water completely surrounded by barren slopes and snow-capped peaks.
 Or, in winter, pale water surrounded by a world of white.

 Annapurna Circuit natural features

-The Annapurna Conservation Area (ACA) is by far the largest protected area in Nepal, and is seven times larger than Sagarmatha National Park!
-Like Sagarmatha National Park, the ACA also has a temperate zone and cold mountain zone, but it has the bonus of offering a subtropical zone as well.
 The forests of the subtropical region receive much more rain and offer dense forests with creepers and lots of undergrowth.
 The forests of the temperate zone are made up of trees like pine, oak and juniper.

 During our first acclimatisation day in Manang, there’s the option of a day’s hike to Kicho Tal (Ice Lake).
 This is a gorgeous hike to a gorgeous location, so even though the going is steep and tough, we encourage trekkers to try do it.
 The ice lake is completely surrounded by some of the world’s highest peaks, and also offers one of the quieter spots along the Annapurna as not all make the effort to climb up to it.